 Informal caregiving may be provided by a family member, friend, or neighbor.
 Formal caregiving may be provided by a Personal Care Aide (PCA) that is contracted through a home care service company or by a Healthcare Professional.

 Generally, Registered Nurses (RN) take on the role of Home Healthcare Professional.
-Since an RN is a licensed medical professional, he/she has the ability to order certain tests, monitor the senior’s health and administer medication via injections or through an IV.
+Since an RN is a licensed medical professional, he/she can order certain tests, monitor the senior’s health, and administer medication via injections or through an IV.

 Although a Personal Care Aide is not a medical professional, per se, these individuals typically receive specialized training from the home care company they work for.
 There are also certification programs available.

-If the PCA will be working with an agency funded by Medicaid or Medicare, he or she must meet specific requirements.
+If the PCA is working with an agency funded by Medicaid or Medicare, he or she must meet specific requirements.
 Besides meeting these requirements, to work with these agencies, it is essential that the Personal Care Aide passes a state certification and/or an evaluation test.

 Formal Caregiving with a Personal Care Aide

-A Personal Care Aide performs a variety of tasks to assist the senior on a daily basis.
+A Personal Care Aide performs a variety of tasks to assist the senior daily.